sixtysixgames/EtaoinsRandomWords/README.md

-# EtaonisRandomWords
+# EtaoinsRandomWords
-Random word generator using the ETAONIS letter distribution
+Random word generator using the ETAOINS letter distribution